PanCanadian Parks and Protected Areas Research Network

 Know.
 Do.
 Learn.

-The virtual eSummit will bring together “Knowers” (scholars/knowledge keepers), “Doers” (practitioners), and “Learners” (students, new hires) from across the country to make personal connections and build a network of passionate individuals in the parks and protected areas field.
+The Research Network hosts an annual virtual summit (“eSummit”) to bring together Knowers (scholars/knowledge keepers), Doers (practitioners), and Learners (students, new hires) to share knowledge and build a network across the parks and protected areas field.

 Parks and Knowledge Mobilization Project